mateuswetah/A11Y-Buttons/readme.txt

 Originally, we planned to have a simple feature to add `accesskey` to each button.
 After reading [this](https://webaim.org/techniques/keyboard/accesskey#spec "WebAIM article about accesskey"), we gave up.

+= Can I invert the color of an image in High Contrast mode? =

+Yes!
+If you have an image like a monochromatic logo that would make sense to be inverted, add the class `a11y-invert-on-contrast-mode` to it so it can be inverted.

 == Screenshots ==

 1. The A11Y Buttons parent block, which accepts different buttons inside it with layout settings and icon display options.